Shuffle/Shuffle-docs/docs/configuration.md

 ## Incoming IP Whitelisting

-When using Shuffle in the cloud (*.shuffler.io), the incoming IP to your services by default will be be from our cloud functions.
-The range is not static, and may wary based on region.
+When using Shuffle in the cloud (*.shuffler.io), the incoming IP to your services by default will be be from our cloud functions, if you are not using [Hybrid Environments](/admin?tab=environments).
+The range is **not static**, and may wary based on region.
 Here's a list (mostly IPv6 as of 2023):

 ```
 Default (London): 2600:1900:2000:2a:400::0 -> 2600:1900:2000:2a:400::ffff